AIB001/LigTraj/LigTrajV1.3/README.md

-# LigTraj V1.1 -- By A.I.B.
+# LigTraj V1.3 -- By A.I.B.

-LigTraj is a Python package for ligand trajectory analysis including RMSD, contact analysis, and covariance analysis.
+LigTraj is a Python package for ligand trajectory analysis including RMSD, contact analysis, and covariance analysis etc.

 ## Installation